PSG’s star quality gives Guardiola sleepless nights | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-LONDON, April 27 — Manchester City boss Pep Guardiola has endured sleepless nights trying to dream up a way of combating Paris Saint-Germain stars Neymar and Kylian Mbappe in tomorrow’s Champions League semi-final first leg.
+LONDON, April 28 — Manchester City boss Pep Guardiola has endured sleepless nights trying to dream up a way of combating Paris Saint-Germain stars Neymar and Kylian Mbappe in today’s Champions League semi-final first leg.

 Guardiola knows Brazil forward Neymar and France striker Mbappe pose a serious threat to his hopes of leading City to their first Champions League final.